-HRC Hires Brad Clark to Develop New Strategies to Achieve Full Equality
+HRC Hires Brad Clark to Expand Movement for Full Equality

 Today HRC announced Brad Clark, currently the executive director of One Colorado, will join the organization to create and lead new strategies that will allow HRC to bridge the gap between states that have made great strides toward lesbian, gay, bisexual and transgender equality, and those that have barely any protections for the LGBT community.